Matt: So, Rachel, where are you from?

 uptight

 The people are a little uptight.
 Uptight is how we feel when we are uncomfortable with something or someone.
-We can feel uptight about school, work, social situations or just about anything.
+We can feel uptight about school,

 Notice the following: